pythaiml/funAGI/README.md

 # funAGI
-fundamental AGI point of departure for SimpleMind with logic and SocraticReasoning
+fundamental AGI point of departure from SimpleMind logic and SocraticReasoning

 FundamentalAGI Project Setup